Travel Agency Software: Choosing Tools for Booking, Accounting, Marketing, and Tour Building

-Now, let’s quickly review what the market has to offer in the accounting for travel agencies.
+Now, let’s quickly review what the market has to offer in accounting for travel agencies.

 Xero’s offerings and interface demo

 TravelWorks allows you to easily control travel agent commissions, even in complex cases, such as sharing commissions between different agents.
-Usually, all US agencies have to be accredited by Airlines Reporting Corporation (ARC) or Billing Settlement Plans (BSP) for agencies outside of the US.
+To sell flights, US agencies have to be accredited by the Airlines Reporting Corporation (ARC) or Billing Settlement Plans (BSP) by IATA for agencies outside of the US.
 TravelWorks supports BSP-ARC management and exception reporting that automatically identifies errors.
 It also simplifies group planning with templates.